 Assume that the suspension point is on the clock at 12.00.

 Start sticking the hoop from 7 o'clock, counterclockwise to "12 o'clock" - to the handle.
 Then repeat the same process from the other side from 5 o'clock clockwise to "12 o'clock" - to the handle.

 If you don't know how to do it, write in the comment to the order:

-"Please wrap the wheel."
-Of course, this only works for people ordering a wheel andtape in one order.
+"Please wrap the hoop."
+Of course, this only works for people ordering a hoop and 2 tapes in one order.

 Depending on the intensity of use from 3 to 12 months.